gits2501/twiz/README.md

 2. Uppon receiving request token data, user is redirected to twitter to obtain user authorization :
   * if you are using /oauth/authorize enpoint for redirection, then every time user is redirected there it lands on authorization [(interstitials) page](https://developer.twitter.com/en/docs/twitter-for-websites/log-in-with-twitter/guides/browser-sign-in-flow.html).
 Even if user previously authorized your app.

   * if you are using `/oauth/authenticate` enpoint for redirection, then only first time user is redirected it lands on authorization page.
 On any subsequent redirection twitter *remembers* first one and user is directed back again to the app.
 No authorization page is showed, the user is not involved directly.
-But historicaly it [didn't work](https://twittercommunity.com/t/twitter-app-permission-not-honored-on-subsequent-oauth-authenticate-calls/94440), like it should, for a time, two were actually the same (authorization was just like authorize).
+But historicaly it [didn't work](https://twittercommunity.com/t/twitter-app-permission-not-honored-on-subsequent-oauth-authenticate-calls/94440) like it should, for a time.
+ Two were actually the same.

 3. Since user approved your request token, now it is used to get user's access token.
 Server signs your request and sends it.
 Twitter does things similarly like in first step and grants you an access token which belongs to the user who authorized it in second step.